 Measure the longest response time for the total number of requests traveling through the server.
 This will provide you with an understanding of where your web application is underperforming or having trouble fulfilling requests.
 It can also help you isolate the cause more easily.

 How to Improve the Performance of Your Web Application

 There are a number of ways to ensure your web application performs properly.

 Reducing the overall number of files you have and optimizing these files are key parts of optimization.
 Minify and bundle your files to better your web application’s performance.
 Bundling involves combining your files to minimize the overall number.
 Minification involves reducing the size of individual files.

 Use Network Caching

-An additional technique that is commonly used to improve throughput and latency of an application is caching.
+An additional technique that is commonly used to improve the throughput and latency of an application is caching.
 A cache is a temporary data storage where information that has previously been fetched can be persisted for quicker access further down the track.

 Between the client and server, a number of caches are obtainable, from browser and application caches through to content delivery networks (CDNs) and reverse proxies in front of an application server.
-Caches may be divided into two groups according to a permitted access level—private (available only to single users) and shared (available to multiple users).
+Caches may be divided into two groups according to a proper access level—private (available only to single users) and shared (available to multiple users).